SilverHoof EQ Therapy®

 Light areas can show irritation faster.
 Support the skin barrier, keep legs dry, and choose sensation-free, show-safe products.

-Yes—our flagship gel is sensation-free and trusted by competitive riders.
+Yes.
+Our flagship liniment gel is sensation-free and trusted by competitive riders.
 Always check your association’s current rules and ingredient guidance.

 Simple, rider-trusted tips and tools.